evert/communauto-car-notify/README.md

 Installation
 ------------

-This script has been tested on Fedora Linux 39 and requires the `geoclue2-demos` package.
+This script has been tested on Fedora Linux 39 and requires Node and `geoclue2-demos` to fetch the current latitude and longitude.
 If you are on any other system and it doesn't work, let me know via an issue and I'll update this script to get it to work.

 ## Fedora

 ```
-sudo dnf install geoclue2-demos
+sudo dnf install geoclue2-demos nodejs
 ```